ScreamingHawk/android-slideshow/README.md

 ## Features
 * Select any directory on your phone
 * Automatically begins playing slideshow
+* Tap to pause, then tap to resume
+* Swipe left and right to skip
 * Ability to delete images from within the slideshow
 * Sequential or random display order
 * Configurable delay